 One may be employed or not to register for social security.
 To be covered by employment, it must be by an Andorran company or a foreign company.
+In case the medical documentation is in a foreign language, the applicant may need medical document certificate translations for verification by Andorran authorities and to become eligible for insurance.
 The unemployed may opt into CASS paying a contribution of EUR 200 to 400 per calendar month.
 Having Andorran social security is not stand-alone healthcare coverage.
 It covers accidents in its neighbouring countries in France, Portugal and Spain.
 Note one is only covered if the CASS are notified before travel and the medical bills are sent to CASS for reimbursement.

 How much do you pay for healthcare in Andorra?

 Coverage covers part, not all, of healthcare costs.
 From CASS contributions 75 percent of the cost is reimbursed for outpatient medical and 90 percent for hospital expenses.
 Work related injuries and giving birth are covered 100% by CASS.

 It is compulsory for new Andorran company employees to be registered with the CASS.
 An employee pays 6-9% of their salary and the employer 15.5% to their social security contributions.

 When treated by a doctor, individuals are given a stamped form and receipts.
 Reclaiming these expenses is via a local CASS office with all documentation.
 Reimbursement is via bank transfer.

 Hospitals, healthcare and care for elderly centres